IQTLabs/FakeFinder/detectors/wm/README.md

 ## Team: WM
-This folder contains the neceseray code to run inference using the DeepFake Detection (DFDC) solution by team Selim Seferebekov.
+This folder contains the neceseray code to run inference using the DeepFake Detection (DFDC) solution by team WM.
 For more details on the project please visit the GitHub [repository](https://github.com/cuihaoleo/kaggle-dfdc).

 ### Requirements